devjev/zig_rmq/README.md

 ### Zig is an emergent language

-By which I mean that its strengths and capabilities emerge from the combination of the simple and orthogonal features of the language.
+By which I mean that its strengths emerge from the combination of the simple and orthogonal features of the language.
 For example, Zig does not have interfaces, but a common pattern is to pass `*const std.mem.Allocator` to a function, which acts as a de facto interface.
-How is that possible?

-This is achieved via dependency injection and compile-time introspection: two orthogonal features of the language which together give you the ability to create your own interfaces or similar constructs.
+This is achieved via dependency injection and compile-time introspection: two independent features of the language which together give you the ability to create your own interfaces or similar constructs.

 License